evennia/evennia/docs/sphinx/source/wiki/Attributes.rst

     # edit the Attribute here

-Note that in this example this lock check will default to ``True`` if no lock was defined on the Attribute (which is the case by default).
+Note that in this example this lock check will default to ``True`` if no lock was defined on the Attribute (which is the normal case).
 You can set this to False if you know all your Attributes always check access in all situations.
 If you want some special control over what the default Attribute access is (such as allowing everyone to view, but never allowing anyone to edit unless explicitly allowing it with a lock), you can use the ``secure_attr`` method on Typeclassed objects like this:

 ::